5th Annual Case In Point Platinum Awards

 What are the entry fees?

 The price of each primary entry (unique program) is $290.
 The price of additional entries (same program, different categories) is $145.
-A late entry surcharge of $150 will be applied per entry submitted after November 9, 2012.
+A late entry surcharge of $150 will be applied per entry submitted after November 22, 2013.
+No entries will be accepted after Wednesday, December 4, 2013.
 Payment in full must accompany the entry.
 Entry fees are not refundable.